John “Jack” Cecil is a creative dyslexic. While it takes Jack more time to process the written language, this condition doesn’t slow him down.

 Biltmore Farms is the developer of Biltmore Park Town Square, a mixed-use urban center of retail, office, restaurants, hospitality, and entertainment venues.
 As the fourth generation to run the family business, he is committed to building strong communities.

 “I connect dots that most people don’t see,” Jack explains.
 He has a way of identifying the big picture even in the face of adversity.
 For example, during the Great Recession, the company stuck with its plan to construct Town Square even though many of the storefronts were not leased.
 Now, it’s 90 percent full.

 For Biltmore Farms, the five tenets of community development of education, health care, economic development, arts & culture and environmental stewardship drive everything the company does.

 “We have built a downtown but need to add more jobs,” he says.
 “We need the complementary employment base.”

 For decades Jack has been focused on creating a western version of RTP, which would include a combination of advanced manufacturing jobs, innovative and entrepreneurial firms plus applied technology businesses.
 He sees Asheville’s vibrant arts and creative talents as a strong attraction for people and companies to consider the place that inspired literary giant Thomas Wolfe.

 Research Triangle Park is dealing with the reverse.
-“The Park has a plethora of research jobs and Bob (Geolas) is creating the downtown complete with creative spaces,” he says.
+“The Park has a plethora of research jobs and the RTF team is creating the downtown complete with creative spaces,” he says.